 Back to basics!
-The yogurt cake is one of the fastest solutions to any need to have a super fluffy and whimsical cake ready in record time.
+The yogurt cake is one of the quickest solutions to any need to have a super fluffy and whimsical cake ready in record time.
 Mix all the ingredients and bake.
 As it is!
 And everyone always likes it.

 Today we have prepared it with the little one of the house, in 5 minutes we had the dough ready.
 We have made it with condensed milk , although normally we would do it with sugar (I leave you the traditional one and ideas to modify it in the Notes).

-• In notes, at the end of the post, I leave you the most classic ideas to make this sponge cake a lemon, orange or chocolate cake .
+• In notes, at the end of the post, I leave you the most classic ideas to make this cake a lemon, orange or chocolate cake .
 I hope you like it!

 • Also in notes you will find all the essential tips to always get a tall and fluffy cake .